As we continue to face winter head on, it’s inevitable that heating-related expenses are on the mind of many homeowners.

 The rebates are primarily geared towards the installation of a heat pump, which is an air conditioning unit that is capable of both heating and cooling.
 Heat pumps use electricity, but are much more energy efficient as compared to other heat sources.

-Although the rebate program is still awaiting finalization and roll out, you can contact Martino HVAC to learn more about the specifics, including the equipment that is eligible for the rebate.
+If you need more information, you can contact Martino HVAC to learn more about the specifics, including the equipment that is eligible for the rebate.

 Who will benefit most from these rebates?